 - They shall be given a bath if the long-haired guinea pig breed’s coat is dry and greasy.

 - The main reason to get the guinea pigs in the bathtub is to clean them.

-- If you want to take you’re a pig for a show.
+- If you want to take your guinea pig for a show.

-- If a guinea pig is suffering from a pesticide or a fungal infection, a bath should be given to guinea pig after the treatment of parasite infection to clean their skin.
+- A bathe should be given if a guinea pig suffers from a pesticide or a fungal infection or after treating parasite infection to clean their skin.

-Guinea pigs don’t like water or taking a bath.
-Due to their delicateness, they quickly get cold.
-They shouldn’t be given a bath if they are suffering from respiratory illness, or if they are sick for any other reason, or if they live outdoor in winters.
+- Due to their delicateness, they quickly get cold.
+Guinea pigs shouldn’t be given a bath if they are suffering from respiratory illness, sick for any other reason, or live outdoors in winters.

-While giving the bath you should always make sure that the guinea pig isn’t stressed or cold.
-This fear could affect their routine activities.
-This is all the more important as they are very fragile creatures and are prone to pick up health issues quickly.
+- Also, make sure that the guinea pig isn’t stressed or cold, as this fear could affect their routine activities.
+This is significant as they are fragile creatures prone to pick up health issues quickly.

 How Often Can a Guinea Pig Be Given a Bath?

 Ideally, guinea pigs should be given a bath two to three times a year, but never twice in a month.
 They have sensitive skin, and taking a bath frequently and swimming in the water often makes their skin dry.

 This leads to hot spots and itchiness for them.
 Frequent exposure of their skin to water removes the natural oil found on their coat, and it affects your pet’s routine.